-The Obama Administration's change in policy also increased the amount of remittances that can be sent by any U.S. person to non-family members in Cuba to \$2,000 per quarter (up from the previous limit of \$500 per quarter).
-Authorized travelers will also be permitted to carry up to \$10,000 in remittances to Cuba, up from the previous limit of \$3,000.
-Remittances to individuals and independent nongovernmental organizations (NGOs) in Cuba are authorized without limit for humanitarian projects; activities of recognized human rights organizations, of independent organizations designed to promote a rapid peaceful transition to democracy, and of individuals and NGOs that promote independent activity to strengthen civil society; and the development of private businesses, including small farms.
+Changes to the Regulations on Remittances.
+With the Obama Administration's change in Cuba policy, OFAC has significantly eased restrictions on remittances to Cuba.
+In January 2015, OFAC increased the amount of money that could be sent by any U.S. person to nonfamily members in Cuba (referred to as remittances to a Cuban national) to \$2,000 per quarter (up from the previous limit of \$500 per quarter).
+Authorized travelers were permitted to carry up to \$10,000 in remittances to Cuba, up from the previous limit of \$3,000.
+In September 2015, however, OFAC amended the regulations that lifted the dollar limits altogether on nonfamily remittances (now referring to them as "donative remittances to Cuban nationals") and on amounts that licensed travelers may carry to Cuba.